 Ride the display trend

-The hot new smart home trend in 2018 is smart speakers with displays.
-Amazon was first to this race with the Echo Show, but Google has since joined with Home Hub and Smart Displays.
+The hot new smart home trend right now is smart speakers with displays.
+Amazon was first to this race with the Echo Show, but Google has since joined with Nest Hub and Smart Displays.
 Apple isn't one to jump on a trend right away, but this particular trend is well suited to its talents.

 Look at the checklist of features for smart speakers with displays.
 Video chat?
 Apple's got FaceTime.
 Smart home control?
-Siri and a customised version of Apple's Home app slot in perfectly there.
+Siri and a customized version of Apple's Home app slot in perfectly there.
 Casting?
 AirPlay 2.
 TV?
-Apple's got its TV app and much-rumoured TV streaming service with (family friendly) original series and movies.
+Apple's got its TV app and TV+ service.
 Worried about privacy?
 Unlike its Silicon Valley brethren, Apple doesn't rely on user data and ads to pay the bills.

 If this smart speaker with a display trend is for real, and consumers take to them in droves, then Apple really should consider a display-enabled HomePod.
-Maybe to get started, Jony Ive could take an old iPad Mini and bolt it to the side of a HomePod.
+Just bolt an iPad Mini onto a HomePod, and you've got a good start there, Tim.